Offer to run a complex command from among those listed in specific files:

 #!/bin/bash

-# Offer to run a complex command from among those listed in specific files:
+# Offer to run a complex command from among those in `./.frequents`

-# Otherwise, user is presented with a consolidated list and prompted for
+# - Otherwise, a consolidated list of comments and commands are presented,

-# components.)
-Lines that begin with a "#" hash mark are taken as
+# - Lines that begin with a "#" hash mark are taken as commentary and

 unset lines